 - (a) Approve the application as submitted;

 - (b) Approve the application subject to conditions of approval; or

-- (c) Deny the application.
+- (c)Deny the application.

-- (a) The post-decision limitations and actions in Section 2.4.1 apply. - (b) Approval of a special use permit shall automatically expire after two years if a building permit for the authorized use is not obtained or if construction is not started. - (c) If the application is denied, resubmittal of an application for substantially the same special use permit is not allowed unless the Planning Director determines there has been a substantial change in circumstances.
+- (a) The post-decision limitations and actions in Section 2.4.1 apply. - (b) Approval of a special use permit shall automatically expire after two years if a building permit for the authorized use is not obtained or if construction is not started.
+The approval of a special use permit may be extended if the Planning Director determines that building permit and construction activity did not begin because of factors related to the allocation of wastewater capacity for the project.
+Written notice of the decision shall be sent to the owner of the property that is subject to the special use permit and to the applicant, if different than the owner. - (c) If the application is denied, resubmittal of an application for substantially the same special use permit is not allowed unless the Planning Director determines there has been a substantial change in circumstances.